 4. Now take your wet wash cloth and wipe the paint in the direction of the grain, to a more uniform finish.

 5. Continue working in small sections until you are done.
 Remember you can always darken a piece but it is hard to take color off as easily, especially once it is dry.
 So keep your layers of paint on the light side!

-In the picture above the color washed areas don't look too striking, but in the picture below you can see it made a HUGE difference in the overall color of the door.
-No more blue!
+In the picture above, the color washed areas don’t look too striking, but in the picture below you can see it made a HUGE difference in the overall color of the door.
+The top half has no more blue!
 Hip hip hooray!

 Update: See more about how to use this color-washing technique in any color (like turquoise!) here.

 To finish up the wall, I painted the other door two “solid” coats of the Iron Ore color.
 They look great together!
 A match made in heaven!